camilaburne/h2o/README.md

 Purchase behaviour variable reduction with principal components analysis, using another [credit card data set from Kaggle](https://www.kaggle.com/kartik2112/fraud-detection) that was originally made for fraud detection.
 This data set includes purchases in categories such as restaurants, pets, gas stations, retail, miscellanea.
 With two components, about 72% of variance is explained.
 PCA in h2o follows same sintaxis as models, using model predict to score each PC.

 ## GBM Grid
 Grid Search is an algorithm that adjusts thousands of models with different parameters, and chooses the best model by a metric (AUC in this case).
 Using the previous [credit card data set for fraud detection](https://www.kaggle.com/kartik2112/fraud-detection), a GBM quick grid with about 2K trees was adjusted to identify transactions.
-AUC obtained on the validation set is 94%.
+AUC obtained on the validation set is 94% (it's a simulated dataframe, never happens in real life).

 ![alt text](https://github.com/camilaburne/h2o/blob/main/GBM/auc.png  "Insane AUC curve")